OpenGene/VisualMSI/README.md

 * `hg38/GRch38`: http://hgdownload.cse.ucsc.edu/goldenPath/hg38/bigZips/hg38.fa.gz  Remember to decompress hg38.fa.gz since it is gzipped and is not supported currently.

 ## Target file
-The target file is a bed file giving the MSI locuses.
+The target file is a TSV (tab-separated values) file giving the MSI locuses.
 To add a MSI target locus at `chr:position`, you can add a row with values (chrom, position, name).
-You can see the example from targets/msi.bed:
+You can see the example from targets/msi.tsv:
 ```TSV
 #CHROM  POSITION  NAME
 chr4  55598216  BAT25